griffithlab/pVACtools/docs/pvacview/pvacseq_module/pvacseq_vignette.rst

 When using the predicted IC50 values from binding prediction tools, another aspect to consider is the binding threshold of each allele.
 As stated earlier, different alleles may have allele-specific binding thresholds that vary from the default 500nM cutoff.
 Users can choose to use allele-specific binding threshold where data is available by turning this option on.

-- ``Allele Specific Binding Threshold`` : this dictates whether the binding threshold is set specific to each allele based on `IEDB <https://help.iedb.org/hc/en-us/articles/114094151811-Selecting-thresholds-cut-offs-for-MHC-class-I-and-II-binding-predictions>`_ suggestion (option TRUE), or based on the ``Binding Threshold`` defined above (option FALSE). (default: FALSE)
+- ``Allele Specific Binding Threshold`` : this dictates whether the binding threshold is set specific to each allele based on `IEDB <https://help.iedb.org/hc/en-us/articles/114094151811-Selecting-thresholds-cut-offs-for-MHC-class-I-and-II-binding-predictions>`_ suggestion (option TRUE), or based on the ``Binding Threshold`` defined above (option FALSE). (demo data original value:  TRUE)

 An important advantage of using pVACseq to generate neoantigen predictions is that multiple binding affinity algorithms can be run (namely up to 8 Class I binding affinity algorithms and up to 4 Class II binding affinity algorithms).
 However, the user will need to decide whether the lowest or the median prediction value across algorithms should be used as the binding metric (IC50 MT, IC50 WT, %ile MT, and %ile WT columns) for each peptide-HLA combination.
 This cannot be changed in pVACview but is determined during the initial pVACseq run.
 To view which score metric (median or lowest) was used to compare binding affinity of mutant (MT) and wildtype (WT) peptides, we provide: